dunamismax/bash/Debian/README.md

 ## Troubleshooting & Support

 - Check the log file at `/var/log/debian_setup.log` if you run into issues.
 Additionally, check the logs for services like `systemctl status caddy` or `systemctl status fail2ban` if they fail to start.
-- Confirm that the user “dowdy” was created and has the correct shell by running `grep dowdy /etc/passwd`.
+- Confirm that the user “sawyer” was created and has the correct shell by running `grep sawyer /etc/passwd`.
 - If ufw rules are not applying, manually run `ufw status` to see if the rules were added.
 - For further security, consider customizing the firewall ports, SSH configurations, and adding advanced intrusion detection solutions beyond `fail2ban` and `AIDE`.